laffan/gh-pages-demo/README.md

 # Github Pages Demo

-This is a quick introduction to creating GitHub Pages, which we'll use for submitting interactive assignments moving forward.

-GitHub Pages is a feature of github that allows you to create a website from your repo.
+[GitHub Pages](https://pages.github.com/) is a feature of github that allows you to create a website from your repo.
+Moving forward, this is how we'll be submitting interactive assignments, so here's a quick how-to.

 ---